Smoked Mac and Cheese – BBQ Grill Academy Style

 How to Make Smoked Mac and Cheese – Smoked Mac and Cheese Recipe

-A few steps should be followed to get creamy and smoked Mac and Cheese using your smoker grill.
-Smoked Mac and Cheese Pit Boss style is our preference, but you can use any smoker.
+A few steps need to be followed to get creamy and smoked Mac and Cheese using your smoker grill.
+Smoked Mac and Cheese using our Green Egg is our preference, but you can use any smoker.
+If you don’t own a smoker grill, watch for sales and deals during the winter, you can pick up a new smoker cheap!

 First, the smoker needs to be set at an appropriate temperature to avoid overcooking the pasta.
-Smoker mac and cheese cooking is all about slowly adding BBQ smoky flavor to the pasta and cheese.
+Smoked mac and cheese is all about slowly adding a smoky flavor to the pasta and cheese.

-Second, a good mix of wood pellets or wood chips should be used to prevent overpowering the cheese flavor or over smoking the dish.
+Second, a good mix of wood pellets or wood chips should be used to prevent overpowering the cheese flavor or over smoking the cheese.

 Lastly, the macaroni noodles should not be over-boiled; the noodles will spend at the very least an hour in the smoker.